 In the U.S., hemp products are generally regulated by the Agriculture Improvement Act of 2018 (United States) (the "Farm Bill").
 Consequently, the Company processes, develops, manufactures, and sells its products pursuant to the Farm Bill.
 CBD products produced and sold by Grove constitute hemp under the Farm Bill.
 The Farm Bill explicitly preserves the authority of the Food and Drug Administration (the "FDA") to regulate products containing cannabis or cannabis-derived compounds under the Federal Food, Drug, and Cosmetic Act (the "FDCA") and Section 351 of the Public Health Service Act.
 The FDA has issued guidance titled "FDA Regulation of Cannabis and Cannabis-Derived Products, Including Cannabidiol (CBD)" pursuant to which the FDA has taken the position that CBD is prohibited from use as an ingredient in a food or beverage or as a dietary ingredient in or as a dietary supplement based on several provisions of the FDCA.
-In the definition of "dietary supplement" found in the FDCA at 21 USC 321(ff), an article authorized for investigation as a new drug, antibiotic, or biological for which substantial clinical investigations have been instituted and for which the existence of such investigations has been made public, is excluded from the definition of dietary supplement.
+In the definition of "dietary supplement" found in the FDCA at 21 USC 321(ff), an article authorized for investigations has been made public, is excluded from the definition of dietary supplement.
 A similar provision in the FDCA at 21 USC 331(ll) makes it a prohibited act to introduce or deliver into commerce any food with a substance that was investigated as a new drug prior to being included in a food.
 There are no similar exclusions for the use of CBD in non-drug topical products, as long as such products otherwise comply with applicable laws.
 The FDA created a task force to address the further regulation of CBD and other cannabis-derived products and is currently evaluating the applicable science and pathways for regulating CBD and other cannabis-derived ingredients.
-Additionally, various states have enacted state-specific laws pertaining to the handling, manufacturing, labeling, and sale of CBD and other hemp products.
-Compliance wit
+Additionally, various states have enacted state-specific laws and regulations could impact our operations in those specific states.